Hours 8:00 a.m. through 4:30 p.m., Monday through Friday

 All criminal charges are merely accusations and the defendant is presumed innocent until and unless proven guilty in the court of law.

-On September 13, 2018, the Cass County Sheriff’s Office arrested Mikel Ann Erickson, 27, on a District Court warrant for Probation Violation.
-Erickson was taken to the Cass County Jail where she remains held on $50,000 bond.
+On June 7, 2019, the Cass County Sheriff’s Office arrested Joseph Lee Howell, 35, of Atlantic, on a District Court warrant for Probation Violation.
+Howell was taken to the Cass County Jail where he remains held without bond.

-On September 13, 2018, the Cass County Sheriff’s Office arrested Garry Wayne Cook, 64, of Atlantic, on a District Court warrant for Probation Violation.
-Cook was taken to the Cass County Jail and released the following day on $5,000 bond.
+On May 31, 2019, the Cass County Sheriff’s Office arrested Douglas Allen Howard, 61, of Council Bluffs, on two District Court warrants for Probation Violation.
+Howard was taken to the Cass County Jail and released the following day on $10,000 bond.

 Please contact the Sheriff’s office prior to faxing or emailing documents for service.
 Advance fees are required prior to service being provided.
 You may contact the Sheriff’s office at 712-243-2206 or email firstname.lastname@example.org for amount needed for service and any additional civil process questions.

 K9 Vader, a German Shepherd, was purchased with money seized from drug forfeitures.
 Vader is a dual-purpose K9 certified in narcotics detection, suspect apprehensions, handler protection, building and area search, tracking, and evidence searching.
 Deputy Kyle Quist is Vader’s handler.
 K9 Vader replaced K9 Kane after Kane suffered a career-ending injury.
 K9 Kane was highly awarded in his time with the Cass County Sheriff’s Office.
 Deputy Quist and Vader have already won several awards in their time together.
 Vader has had numerous narcotics finds and apprehensions of offenders.